ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/button-implementation.md

 ✅ Add the struct that represents the single button.
 It has only one field, `inner`.
 The type of this button is the pin configuration: `Pin<Input<PullUp>>`

 ✅ Add the `struct` that represents the group of buttons has four fields, one for each button.
 The field name contains the number that corresponds to the button numeration on the board.
-The of type of each field is the struct that represents the generic single button.
+The type of each field is the struct that represents the generic single button.

 ✅ Add doc comments for every struct and field!